-When buying pharmaceutical healthcare products like COVID Rapid Virus Tests, doing your research carefully is essential, to ensure that you are buying life-saving best quality products.
+When buying pharmaceutical healthcare products like COVID Rapid Virus Tests, doing your research carefully is essential, to ensure that you are buying life-saving quality products.

 Therefore we have put together this FAQ section to answer the most common questions you are likely to have (all information is provided by Acon).

 Should you have any further questions, please contact us and we will strive to answer these directly.
+Should you wish to know more about the reliability of your COVID lateral flow test, read our article here.

-Where are the tests made?
+Where are the lateral flow tests made?

 Acon Labs are a large global healthcare diagnostics company.
 They are based in the US with manufacturing facilities in the US, China and Mexico.
 The factory in China has been inspected and approved by the FDA.
-It is very important to us that we know exactly where our tests are made and by whom to ensure consistency of quality and supply.
+It is very important to us that we know exactly where our LFTs are made and by whom to ensure consistency of quality and supply.

 Are they approved for use in the UK?